SixArm/rust-quick-guide/todo/tips.md

 ## Use SAFETY

-Use `// SAFETY:` comments for unsafe and wherever you as cast there are a few other places where I want to be assured you did due dilligence outside of unsafe and as cast as well, but they are not coming to mind.
+Use `// SAFETY:` comments for unsafe and wherever you as cast there are a few other places where I want to be assured you did due diligence outside of unsafe and as cast as well, but they are not coming to mind.

 ## Help the code reviewer